 David Levien: Yeah, we like the fact it plays outside of New York.

-Brian Koppelman: Yeah, that’s what I was going to say.
-This woman came up to us in Dallas who was a middle aged and very sweet who was just weeping.
+Brian Koppelman: This woman came up to us in Dallas who was a middle aged and very sweet who was just weeping.
 She came up to us saying how she understood more about her own father now.
 I told her you may think I’m horrible, but you’re making me smile that you’re crying (laughs).

-I definitely want to ask about the scene between Michael and Olivia Thirlby because that’s the only moment where your really feel hatred for Kalmen.
-What was the writing process of that scene and getting Thirlby?
-She was also uncredited, I believe.
+I definitely want to ask about the scene between Michael Douglas and Olivia Thirlby because that’s where you truly hate Kalmen.
+How did that scene and Thirlby come about?

 Brian Koppelman: We knew we wanted Olivia Thirlby to come and do this movie with us.
 We just think she’s one of the best actresses around and we needed someone for that part who was going to really break your heart and who was going to be strong enough to stand there with Michael.
 Olivia does leads in movies so we met her, showed her the script, and asked her to do us a favor.
 We just asked her to come and do this for two days.
 We didn’t even have money to pay her and we asked her to just do this for scale.
 She read it, emailed us, and said she was in.
 I’m not sure her agents were happy about that, but she did it.
 As for writing the scene, we wanted the character to go as far as a guy like that would really go.
 You could write off a lot of his other behavior in a various ways, but there’s no way to excuse what he does there.
 We felt it was important to have a moment like that where we were saying to the audience it’s your choice whether you still want to hang with this guy or not.

-David Levien: Well, you know why.
-Sometimes it’s really fun to write Ocean’s Thirteen where you know how you wanna wrap it up: you want the good guys to win, the bad guys to lose, the funny joke to be payed off, and the sad guy to get a little something.
-In movies that are a little more grounded in reality the ending is usually not so neatly tied.
+David Levien: Sometimes it’s really fun to write Ocean’s Thirteen where you know how you wanna wrap it up: you want the good guys to win, the bad guys to lose, the funny joke to be payed off, and the sad guy to get a little something.
+In movies that are a little more grounded in reality, the ending is usually not so neatly tied.